Mass Murder in the Bible!

 On the third day after the mass circumcision, Jacob's sons Simeon and Levi enter the city and murder all the men (including Shechem).
 Simeon and Levi's descendants are foretold, by a dying Jacob, to be scattered among the rest of Israel as punishment for their violent behavior (Genesis 49).

-Pharaoh's purge
+Pharaoh's Purge

 The children of Israel multiplied greatly after they migrated to Egypt from Canaan (Exodus 1:1 - 7).
 They soon grew larger in number than the Egyptians.
 Pharaoh, in an attempt to curtail the further growth of Israel's power, ordered all midwives who helped deliver their babies to murder any male child that came out of the womb.